-Henry David Thoreau
+Henry David Thoreau online

-The Poet's Delay
+The Poets Delay

-by Henry David Thoreau
+by Henry D. Thoreau

 In vain I see the morning rise,